 Reviews on Other Platforms

-Reviews on other platforms like the Better Business Bureau (BBB), Facebook, UpCity, Angie, and Homestars can help rank your business higher, especially if they link back to your GBP landing page.
+Reviews on other platforms like the Better Business Bureau (BBB), Facebook, UpCity, Angie, and Homestars can help rank your business higher.

 A complete Google Business Profile helps with better rankings on Google Maps.
 Google says a complete GBP enhances the relevance of your business in local searches.